Montego Bay streets sanitised

 “We can do much better.
 Some three years ago, we installed some 350 receptacles along the streets of Montego Bay and I would like to ask our citizens to please start using them again,” he implored.

-The areas were prewashed by workers from the St James Municipal Corporation prior to being sanitised.
+The areas were washed by workers from the St James Municipal Corporation prior to being sanitised.